 Each mother’s situation is unique

 When expecting mothers start thinking about how to deal with diapers, blankets, and other baby supplies, they need to consider their plan in the short term.
-Whether they’re expected to return to work as soon as possible or they’ll be able to take some time off to take care of the baby exclusively is a decision that will vary from family to family.
+Whether they’re expected to return to work as soon as possible or whether they’ll be able to take some time off to take care of the baby exclusively is a decision that will vary from family to family.
 Breastfeeding or not, the final decision must answer the baby’s needs.

 Pumping addresses supply issues